-Care Managers send the care plan to the Member and their assigned PCP.
-We request that the PCP review the care plan and provide additional observations and information as appropriate to support the Member's care coordination preferences and needs.
-All care plans, whether they are authored by Molina staff and/or PCPs, be clearly documented in the Member's medical records.
+Care Managers provide the Care Plan to the member and their assigned PCP and or Specialist, per member preference and choice.
+We request that the PCP review the care plan provide additional observations and information as appropriate to support the Member's Care Plan and file in the members medical record.